yoyonel/ModernGL/docs/reference/formats.rst

      Behaves like a uniform -
      the same value is passed to every vertex of every instance for the whole render call.

+Multiple formats may be concatenated together, separated by spaces.
+See the multiple value example below.

 For example: ``"3f2/i"`` means each element in the buffer array is a struct of three floats.
 Each float is two bytes wide (ie. a "`half float`".)
 Consecutive